ecmwf/earthkit-data/docs/index.md

-# Welcome to emohawk's documentation!
+# Welcome to earthkit-data's documentation!

 Polymorphism and duck-typing for geospatial data.